blackwolf08/hackinit_maa_tools_ct/README.md

 - There are various government healthcare institutes and schemes available but is not properly promoted and available among the needed citizens.

 # Solution Proposed :heavy_check_mark:
-MAA (Maternal Assistance App) developed by Hypnos is specially designed for Indian Parents to get regular & instant assistance during the pregnancy and the parenting phase.
+MAA (Maternal Assistance App) developed by Hypertext Assassins is specially designed for Indian Parents to get regular & instant assistance during the pregnancy and the parenting phase.
 ### The app is having the following features :
 - The app will notify about the daily development of the child.
 According to the expected delivery date, it will generate the whole timeline.
 - A list of hospitals available near the mother can be looked upon.